If you want to learn how to not fall in love with someone, you need to understand how it all happens in the first place.

-Most of us who have a crush on someone end up falling more in love with each passing day, not because we’re so helplessly drawn towards than person, but because we voluntarily choose to let that person sink their hooks deeper into our heart.
+Most of us who have a crush on someone end up falling more in love with each passing day.
+It’s not because we’re so helplessly drawn toward that person but because we voluntarily choose to let that person sink their hooks deeper into our hearts.

 Sometimes, it’s easy to be confused.
-A friend or a coworker could be charming and sweet, and before you know it, you may be having an emotional affair with them, or worse, falling head over heels in love with them even though every molecule in your body could be screaming out that you’re going down the wrong path.
+A friend or a coworker could be charming and sweet, and before you know it, you may be having an emotional affair with them.

-And finally, you choose to give up fighting, and wallow in self pity and misery because you’re in love with someone who’s just so wrong for you, or someone who may never ever love you back the way you love them.
+Finally, you choose to give up fighting and wallow in self-pity and misery.
+You’re in love with someone who’s just so wrong for you or someone who may never ever love you back the way you love them.

 But the truth is, you’re still the one who’s in control of your own life and your own heart.
-You can choose to walk away from love instead of falling deep in it if you truly choose to.
+You can choose to walk away from love instead of falling in deeper if you truly choose to.
 Here are three main steps to do just that.
 [Read: How to get your crush to notice you and like you back in no time!]

-So you’ve made up your mind that falling in love with a particular person, be it a friend or a colleague, is a bad idea.
+Whatever the reason, you’ve made up your mind that falling in love with a particular person, be it a friend or a colleague, is a bad idea.
 You have already rejected the idea of love and might decide to avoid falling in love altogether.

-But what’s your real motive behind walking away.
-If you want to get over someone and have their hooks loosened from your heart, you need to be very clear about why you choose to let go.
+But what’s your real motive behind walking away?
+If you want to get over someone and loosen the hooks in your heart forever, you need to be very clear about why you feel that way and choose to let go.
 Were you hurt in the past?
 Do you still carry a lot of emotional baggage?
 Is the idea of taking a chance on the next relationship giving you anxiety?

 Weigh the pros and the cons.
-Do you think a long term relationship is impossible?
-Is there something about this person that just isn’t acceptable by you?
+Do you think a long-term romantic relationship is impossible?
+Is there something about this person that just isn’t acceptable to you?
+Is it their personality?
 Are they dating someone else, or perhaps, already married with kids?